um33/dentistimo/README.md

 6. The system shall send the user a booking confirmation after they have selected their timeslot

-7. The system shall have a component to handle the authentication of the user.
+7. The system shall have a component to handle the authentication of the user

 8. The system shall authenticate the user when they are using the system.

-   8.1 The system shall allow the user to input the user credentials in the system for authentication.
+   8.1 The system shall allow the user to input the user credentials in the system for authentication

-   8.2 The system shall allow the user to register to the system by inputting their information.
+   8.2 The system shall allow the user to register to the system by inputting their information

-   8.3 The system shall let the user login to the system by providing their name and password.
+   8.3 The system shall let the user login to the system by providing their name and password

-9. The system shall allow the user to manage their user information in their user account.
+9. The system shall allow the user to manage their user information in their user account

    9.1 The system shall allow the user to see their user information.